artbyrab/composy/README.md

 ## Usage

 Using Composy is easy.

+You can use the README-template.md as a base README.md file for your.
+For the license you can find a BSD-3-Clause license you just need to edit the copyright holders name.

-Below is how to use each of the folder:
+Below is how to use each of the folders in the Composy package:
 * documents
     * For package documents and guides
 * example